Flame & Smoke: The

 States of

-The plans were to build and name them the Arkansas and the
+The plans were to build and name them the “Arkansas” and the “

 The two ships were constructed at